fattyageboy/berthcare/design-documentation/design-system/components/feedback.md

 - 2-3 words maximum
 - Haptic: Error notification (3 quick taps)

 **Why:** "Failed" is honest and clear.
-Technical errors are for logs, not nurses.
+Technical errors are for logs, not caregivers.

 ### 3. Syncing (Blue)